alya783/js-course-exadel/README.md

-## All homework tasks is on HW branhes
+## All homework tasks are on HW branhes